Skip to content

 Dynamic Issue Context

-• Combining this technique with things like Jira Automation (which can be used to automatically set & update the values of certain fields on your Jira issues) can be a powerful way to create fully dynamic apps that display always up-to-date information to your users.
+• Combining this technique with things like Jira Automation (which can be used to automatically set & update the values of certain fields on your Jira issues) can be a super-simple way to create fully dynamic apps that display always up-to-date information to your users.

 TIP